PennChopMicrobiomeProgram/sbx_genome_assembly/README.md

 cat config.yml >> /path/to/sunbeam_config.yml
 ```
 4. Recommended for cluster: add the memory specifications in cluster.json, especially for checkm_tree rule
+5. For running larger assemblies on a cluster, export the TMPDIR variable so anvio knows what directory to use to set up its databases (see run_example.sh)

 ## Options for config.yml
-threads (SPAdes, BWA, samtools, anvio): # of threads to use for running programs
+threads (SPAdes, BWA, samtools) & cog_threads (anvio): # of threads to use for running programs

 checkm_yml (optional): YAML file containing a sample:rank and sample:taxon dictionary for CheckM parameters (see example);
 rank is one of {life,domain,phylum,class,order,family,genus,species};